ciudadanointeligente/ciudadanointeligente.github.io/_board_members/heusser-felipe-pt.markdown

 lang: pt
 name: Felipe Heusser
 function: Director
 bio: I search in technology for a social and political action tool that empowers citizens, and transfers power from the few to the many.
-So proud of Ciudadano Inteligente!
+So proud of Ciudadanía Inteligente!
 image: nono.png
 email: fheusser@ciudadaniai.org
 network_twitter: https://twitter.com/fheusser